A J James/Getty Images

 Under tax law, unemployment is considered wage income, and the IRS wants a cut.

 Now that you're over the shock and anger, what can you do?

 - When you apply for unemployment benefits, consider having federal income taxes withheld.
 This process is similar to regular payroll withholding.
-In this case, the form you fill out is the federal W-4V, Voluntary Withholding Request, or a similar IRS-acceptable document that the paying agency has created.
-This way, taxes will be withheld at the rate of 10% of each unemployment payment.
+In this case, you fill out Form W-4V, Voluntary Withholding Request, or a similar IRS-acceptable document that the paying agency has created.
+This way, taxes will be withheld at the rate of 10 percent of each unemployment payment.

 - If you can't afford to surrender a chunk of each unemployment check to withholding, look into payingestimated taxes.
 This will help you avoid owing a large lump-sum tax bill when you file.